binchensun/personal-website/content/home/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Principal Investigator
+#  - Principal Investigator
   - Researchers
   - Graduate Students
-  - Administration
-  - Visitors
+  - Undergraduate Students
   - Alumni
+  order: desc
 design:
   show_interests: false
   show_role: true